Vroom (VRM) versus Its Rivals Head to Head Analysis

 |2.44

-Vroom currently has a consensus price target of $57.00, suggesting a potential upside of 28.84%.
-As a group, “Automotive dealers & gasoline service stations” companies have a potential upside of 5.47%.
-Given Vroom’s stronger consensus rating and higher probable upside, equities analysts clearly believe Vroom is more favorable than its rivals.
+Vroom presently has a consensus price target of $57.00, suggesting a potential upside of 43.40%.
+As a group, “Automotive dealers & gasoline service stations” companies have a potential upside of 7.45%.
+Given Vroom’s stronger consensus rating and higher possible upside, research analysts plainly believe Vroom is more favorable than its peers.

-This table compares Vroom and its rivals’ net margins, return on equity and return on assets.
+This table compares Vroom and its peers gross revenue, earnings per share and valuation.

 |Vroom